 Depression and the immune system

-Depression is known as one of the most commonly occurring mental health issues across the globe.
-The condition influences the motivation levels and moods and can directly impact the immune system.
+We know depression as one of the most commonly occurring mental health issues across the globe.
+The condition influences the motivation levels and moods and can directly affect the immune system.
 If an individual is depressed for a prolonged duration, the T cell responses suppress bacteria and viruses.
-As a result, the body is more vulnerable and exposed to sicknesses.
+As a result, the body is more vulnerable to sicknesses.

 A weakened immunity may cause a sudden increase in the levels of allergies or asthma.
-Some of the studies recommend that the process be the other way around; the immunity may lead to depression.
-Stress-in a chronic form-initiates a response within the nervous system.
+Some studies recommend that the process be the other way around; the immunity may lead to depression.
+Stress-in a chronic form-starts a response within the nervous system.
 This inflammatory response can be an essential factor for depressive symptoms.

 A recent approach to inflammation resulted from immune cells and depression involved the alteration of immune receptors.
 The research exposed test subjects to multiple stressful symptoms and noted that stress causes the brain to release cytokines.

 Cytokines are proteins that have connections with inflammation.
 Their release may be harmful to the brain components that perform cognitive functions.
-In other words, the researchers found that depressive symptoms stimulated as an outcome of the immunity’s stress response.
+The researchers found depressive symptoms stimulated as an outcome of the immunity’s stress response.

 If your immunity is strong, it presents your physical well-being, but stress increases the chances of depressive symptoms.
 These symptoms may further result in complications, causing a deteriorating cycle.